solothought/shabdawali/README.md

 ### Speed

-You can control typing speed, deleting speed, pauses etc. using following configuration
+You can control typing speed, deleting speed, pauses etc. using the following configuration:

 ```js
 {